Crissium/SilverDict/README.md

 Assuming your distribution uses systemd, you can refer to the provided sample systemd [config](/silverdict.service) and run the script as a service.

-NB: currently the server is memory-inefficient: running the server with eight mid- to large-sized dictionaries consumes ~200 MB of memory, which is much higher than GoldenDict.
-There's no plan to fix this in the near future.[^2] If you want a server with low memory footprint, take a look at xiaoyifang/goldendict-ng#229 and subscribe to [its RSS feed](https://rsshub.app/github/comments/xiaoyifang/goldendict-ng/229).
+NB: currently the server is memory-inefficient: running the server with eight mid- to large-sized MDict dictionaries consumes ~200 MiB of memory, which is much higher than GoldenDict.
+There's no plan to fix this in the near future.[^2] If you want an MDict server with low memory footprint, take a look at xiaoyifang/goldendict-ng#229 and subscribe to [its RSS feed](https://rsshub.app/github/comments/xiaoyifang/goldendict-ng/229).
 A possible work-around: ditch MDict.
-Convert to other formats with pyglossary.
+Convert to other formats with pyglossary (might not work).
+There are no such issues with StarDict or DSL.

 ### Docker Deployment